MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bmb-quickstart.md

 # Getting started with Bumblelion Private Preview

-This Quickstart helps you get started with the Bumblelion 1PP Preview.
+This quickstart helps you get started with the Bumblelion 1PP Preview.
 Properly called the PlayFab Multiplayer Communication Fabric.

 ## Share Location